Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 ## Step 4: HistogramBar (sub)component

-Before we can see the histogram, we need another component: `HistogramBar`.
-We *could* have shoved all of it in the `makeBar` function, but I think it makes sense to keep it separate.
+Before our histogram shows up, we need another component: `HistogramBar`.
+We *could* have shoved all of it in the `makeBar` function, but it makes sense to keep separate.
+Better future flexibility.

-I like to put subcomponents like this in the same file as the main component.
-You can put it in its own file, if you feel that's cleaner.
-You'll have to add an `import` if you do that.
+I like keeping small subcomponents like this in the same file as their parent.
+They don't work on their own so there's no reusability benefit from keeping them separate.
+And they're small enough that separating them doesn't help readability either.

 {crop-start: 120, crop-end: 150, format: javascript, line-numbers: false}
 ![HistogramBar component](code_samples/es6v2/components/Histogram/Histogram.js)

-As far as functional stateless components go, this one's pretty long.
+Pretty long for a functional component.
 Most of it goes into deciding how much precision to render in the label, so it's okay.

-We start with an SVG translate – you'll see this a few more times – and a default `label`.
+We start with an SVG translate and a default `label`.
 Then we update the label based on the bar size and its value.

 When we have a label we like, we return a `<g>` grouping element with a rectangle and a text.
-They’re both positioned based on the `width` and `height` of the bar.
+Both positioned based on the `width` and `height` of the bar.

 You should now see a histogram.